 - Climbing harness + via ferrata set

 This equipment is necessary for the Georg-Jäger-Steig and especially for the Stopselzieher.
-In summer, some experienced people may do the tour without belaying, but I advise against it!
+Some experienced people may do the tour in summer without belaying, but I advise against it!

 A few words of warning: